VoR0220/eris-cli/docs/tutorials/solidity/solidity_3_solidity_language_features.md

 }
 ```

 It has `risky` in it because it is not safe.
 First of all, `bank` starts out un-initialized, which means the `deposit` and `withdraw` functions might fail.
 Secondly, `setBank` has an address in the method signature and there is no guarantee that this contract is a bank.
+There are plans on the solidity team to rectify this with the use of `contract metadata` but until that is merged in, do take caution.
 Finally, of course this is generally a bad contract because it has no permissions structure.
 It's just a demonstration of interfaces so it shouldn't have that, but it's still worth keeping in mind.

 # Events